 - 129 deaths related to synthetic opioids

 Alcohol addiction remains a top concern for residents of Washington D.C.
-Compared to the states, Washington D.C. is ranked second for percentage of adults who drink alcohol (65.9 percent) and first for percentage of heavy drinkers (11.1 percent).
+Compared to the states, Washington D.C. is ranked second for the percentage of adults who drink alcohol (65.9 percent) and first for the percentage of heavy drinkers (11.1 percent).

 Washington D.C. also has the nation’s highest percentage of binge drinkers.
 Binge drinking is defined as five or more drinks for men and four or more for women at least one time per month.
 The binge-drinking rate in Washington D.C. is 25.5 percent of the population.

 Washington D.C. continues to have a serious cocaine addiction problem, including addiction to crack.
 Of the 3,160 residents who went to addiction treatment in 2010, 521 were admitted for cocaine addiction.
 In 2011, 32 percent of all addiction treatment admissions in Washington D.C. were due to cocaine addiction.

 To get the right help for addiction, individuals and their families need to first be able to identify the signs of addiction.
 Some of the first signs of addiction may include:

 - Changes in speech patterns

 - Missing school or work assignments

 - Secretive behavior

 - Changes in weight